devops329/devops/instruction/observability/observability.md

 ## Incident response

 In the early days of system monitoring humans watched metric dashboards looking for anomalies.
-It was common for a Network Operations Center (NOC) to be staffer 24 hours a day 7 days a week in order to respond to critical system failures.
+It was common for a Network Operations Center (NOC) to be staffed 24 hours a day 7 days a week in order to respond to critical system failures.

 This quickly evolved into the adoption of triggered alerts that would fire when certain thresholds were exceeded.
 That made it possible to drastically reduce the operations staff, or eliminate it entirely, with _on call_ staff who could be woken in the middle of the night.